 Today, innovations from the leading high-tech industries significantly penetrate society and culture.
 Enhanced application of ICT technologies, biotechnology and biomedicine, artificial intelligence and anthropomorphic robots, new biometrical devices such as iris checks, sound wave measurements, sound editions and other features or security checks that have become part of immigration procedures, open up new horizons and norms for scientific research, as well as generating new ontology and global "communication hubs" for further research.
-The modern world has also begun to dismantle the old philosophical dichotomy of subject / object, and calls for the "unbundling of meanings".
+The modern world has also begun to dismantle the philosophical dichotomy of subject / object, and calls for the new "unbundling meanings".

 Modern philosophy of science and technology should encompass the major technological advances of post-industrial civilization and innovative industry.
-In its turn, the latter should move in the direction of maximally "pragmatic philosophy".
-Thus the new field of study is generated at the intersection between biosocial and technology, more precisely at the edge of the boundaries of "novelty" and "traditional".
+In its turn, the latter should move in the direction of maximally "pragmatic Thus, the new field of study is philosophy". generated at the intersection between biosocial and technology, more precisely, at the edge of the boundaries of "novelty" and "traditional".
 This is a new crossroads, where the alternative ontology and epistemological models are expanding the axiological and moral horizons.
-That is why it is logical to assume that the modern philosophy of science and technology should also serve as an innovation philosophy.
+That is why, it is quite logical to assume that the modern philosophy of science and technology should also serve as an innovation philosophy.

-However, the object of its study is not only the phenomenon of modern technology and "high-tech" developments, but the essence of both.
-In fact, as a type of active agent, innovation substantially transforms and changes the content of the old traditional philosophical problems and issues, at the same time involving the human presence as the main vector of development, which is directed towards the soaring technological intervention in biosocial spheres.
+However, the object of its study is not only the phenomenon of modern technology and "hightech" developments, but the essence of both.
+In fact, as a type of active agent, innovation substantially transforms and changes the content of the old traditional philosophical problems and issues, at the same time more involving the human presence as the main vector of development, which is directed towards the soaring technological intervention in biosocial spheres.
 It is useful at this point to provide some models of philosophical interpretations related to the identification of content analysis of innovation for greater clarity.

-Robert K. Merton, Jacques Ellul, and Mario Bunge4 are leading philosophical analysts of technology who have also delved into the holistic and scientific evaluation of innovation phenomena.
-In the book "The Technological Society" (1964), Ellul described technological innovation as a "technique" to be applied to the global applications of the cycles for gaining final and successful goals.
-He wrote that "technique" is potentially applicable to any area of life and is always judged and modified by the criteria of efficiency.
-While describing technology, Mario Bunge states that it is unfortunate that the philosophy of pragmatism has given us less than expected.
-He describes the relationship between technology and philosophy "in terms of inputs and outputs.
-On the output side, he notes the technology supplies system-theoretical-ontologies (i.e. conceptual systems of the nature of scientifically knowable object like Bunge himself has produced in a multi-volume treatise)5."
+Robert K. Merton, Jacques Ellul, and Mario Bunge are the outstanding representatives of philosophical analysts of technology who have also delved into the holistic and scientific evaluation of innovation phenomena.
+In the book "The Technological Society" (1964) J. Ellul described all technological innovations as "technique" tended to be applied to the global applications of the repeated cycles for gaining the certain final and successful goals.
+He wrote that "technique" for him is potentially applicable to any area of life and is always judged and modified by the criteria of efficiency.
+While describing technology, Mario Bunge states that it is unfortunate that the philosophy of pragmatism has given us less.
+He describes the relations between technology and philosophy "in terms of inputs and outputs.
+On the output side, he notes the technology supplies system-theoretical-ontologies (i.e. conceptual systems of the nature of scientifically knowable object like the Bunge himself has produced in a multi-volume treatise)."